Jack Kirwan (rugby league): Switch to Rugby League

 In mid to late September Kirwan switched codes and joined the Marist Old Boys rugby league team.
 He made his debut for Marist in the championship final against Devonport United.
-The move caused some controversy with a The New Zealand Herald article stating that “his inclusion was the source of a good deal of comment, and it is thought by many that, in the circumstances, the fact that he took part in a game with a direct bearing on the championship, was not according to the ethics of true sportsmanship”.
+The move caused some controversy with a The New Zealand Herald article stating that "his inclusion was the source of a good deal of comment, and it is thought by many that, in the circumstances, the fact that he took part in a game with a direct bearing on the championship, was not according to the ethics of true sportsmanship."

 Kirwan scored a try in a 20–17 win on Carlaw Park in front of an enormous crowd of 17,000 which was a club record for Auckland Rugby League at that time.
-It was said that Kirwan's “presence was probably the deciding factor in giving Marist their narrow win”.
+It was said that Kirwan's "presence was probably the deciding factor in giving Marist their narrow win."
 His try helped give Marist a 10–7 lead after he received a pass from Lyall Stewart and scored in the corner.

-The Auckland Star further discussed the controversy saying “the sole topic of conversation in … both League and Rugby since Saturday last has been the playing of Kirwan in the Marist Bros. team, and while the majority of followers hold the opinion that it was hardly the fair thing that Kirwan should be played…, others again hold that the Tykes were not only entitled to do so, but did what any other team would have done had they been similarly placed…”.
-The club freely admitting “that for some time they had been endeavouring to get Kirwan to come over to League.”
+The Auckland Star further discussed the controversy saying "the sole topic of conversation in … both League and Rugby since Saturday last has been the playing of Kirwan in the Marist Bros. team, and while the majority of followers hold the opinion that it was hardly the fair thing that Kirwan should be played…, others again hold that the Tykes were not only entitled to do so, but did what any other team would have done had they been similarly placed…" The club freely admitting "that for some time they had been endeavouring to get Kirwan to come over to League."
 Devonport were also trying to secure rugby players to join their side including Tonkin, Matson (Ponsonby) and Neil Ifwerson (Grammar).

 Kirwan played two more matches for Marist before the season end.
 A loss to Devonport in the Roope Rooster competition and a 10–10 drawn match with City Rovers as part of the Labour Day celebrations.

-In 1925 Kirwan appeared in nine matches for Marist Old Boys scoring 5 tries.
-The Marist season was over shadowed by the death of Bill Stormont who passed away after battling rheumatic heart disease.
+In 1925, Kirwan appeared in nine matches for Marist Old Boys scoring 5 tries.
+The Marist season was over shadowed by the death of Bill Stormont who died after battling rheumatic heart disease.
 At the end of the season Marist played for the newly created Stormont Shield to memorialise Stormont which is still played for today.
 Kirwan scored a try but it could not prevent a Marist lost 23–22 to Ponsonby United.